Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

 AI Risk Assessment

-Identify privacy risks alongside operational, ethical, and regulatory risks in a comprehensive AI risk assessment.
+Identify privacy risks alongside operational, ethical, and regulatory risks in a comprehensive AI risk assessment designed for New Zealand organisations.

-Health information requires extra protection under HIPC 2020.
-We help healthcare organisations comply with both Privacy Act and health-specific requirements.
+Health information requires extra protection under the Health Information Privacy Code 2020.
+We help healthcare organisations comply with both Privacy Act and health-specific privacy requirements.

 Privacy compliance is one component of comprehensive AI governance.
-Build a complete governance framework that addresses risk, compliance, ethics, and oversight.
+Build a complete governance framework that addresses risk, compliance, ethics, and oversight for your organisation.

-Schedule a privacy compliance review to understand where your AI systems are exposed and what procedures you need to implement.
+Schedule a privacy compliance review with our team to understand where your AI systems are exposed and what procedures you need to implement to satisfy the Privacy Commissioner and protect your organisation.